SubramanyaKS/WeatherProject/README.md

 Note: This Project is under development.
 You can check the latest update in this repository.

 ##### Fork
-for forking this repository you can  go through the steps provided in the link below.
+for forking this repository you can  go through the steps provided in the link below.:point_down:
 <br>https://docs.github.com/en/get-started/quickstart/fork-a-repo